-Created for a digital world premiere in early 2021, Amy Seiwert’s World, Interrupted explores resiliency, hope, exhaustion, disruption – all shared experiences related to the ongoing pandemic.
+Created for a digital world premiere in early 2021, Amy Seiwert’s World, Interrupted explores resiliency, hope, exhaustion, disruption – all shared experiences related to the COVID-19 pandemic.

 Choreographer | Amy Seiwert

 Amy Seiwert enjoyed a nineteen-year performing career dancing with the Smuin, Los Angeles Chamber, and Sacramento Ballets.
 As a dancer with Smuin Ballet, she became involved with the “Protégé Program,” where her choreography was mentored by the late Michael Smuin.
 She was Choreographer in Residence there upon her retirement from dancing in 2008 until 2018.
 She is the recipient of numerous choreographic awards, including a “Goldie” award from the San Francisco Bay Guardian, which described Seiwert as the Bay Area’s most original dance thinker, “taking what some consider a dead language and using it with a 21st-century lingo to tell us something about who we are.”
 Seiwert’s ballets are in the repertories of companies from coast to coast and her works have been supported by the Joyce Theater, the Kennedy Center, and the National Endowment of the Arts.
 Seiwert currently serves as Artistic Director of Imagery, a contemporary ballet company in San Francisco.

 Music | Julia Kent and David Wenngren, from the album Escapism

 The combination of David Wenngren (piano and celeste) and Julia Kent (cello) makes the music add up to more than the sum of its parts.
 The impact is not felt at first, but repeated plays bring out the undertones.